janchilling/thulawa-kafka-library/README.md

 # Thulawa Stream Processing Library

-This repository contains the implementation of the **Thulawa Stream Processing Library**, a Kafka Streams based event processing architecture using **virtual threads** for efficient task execution.
+This repository contains the implementation of the **Thulawa Stream Processing Library**, a Kafka Streams based event processing architecture using **virtual threads** or **Pre-Configured Executor Thread Pool** for efficient task execution.

 ## 📌 Architecture Overview